usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.3.
 Authenticator Assurance Level 3

 AAL3 provides very high confidence that the claimant controls authenticator(s) bound to the subscriber's account.
 Authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
 AAL3 authentication SHALL use a hardware-based cryptographic authenticator and an authenticator that provides verifier impersonation resistance; the same device MAY fulfill both these requirements.
-In order to authenticate at AAL3, claimants SHALL successfully authenticate using two different authentication factors.
+In order to authenticate at AAL3, claimants SHALL successfully authenticate using authenticators demonstrating two different authentication factors out of the three (*something you know*, *something you have*, and *something you are*).
+Secure authentication protocols and approved cryptographic techniques SHALL be used.

 #### <a name="aal3types"></a>4.3.1.
 Permitted Authenticator Types